top of page

 What are the community hubs?

-The hubs may operate from a local building such as a community venue or shop front.
-They might be ‘pop up’ style and be at different locations on different days, or they might be online ‘virtual’ hubs.
+Hubs may operate from a local community venue or shop front.
+They might be ‘pop-up’ style at different locations on different days, or online ‘virtual’ hubs.

 7.png

-In all communities it is important to start with the specific interests of the local group and develop from there.
+In all communities, it's important to start with the interests of the local group and develop from there.

 They will be run by people living and/or working in the neighbourhood, who choose their own focus and agenda.